Laravel-Samples/Laravel-Real-time_Socket-io/README.md

 ### Home page real-time message updating:

 Under the Home page title lays a quotation, this text box can be updated in real time by registered users.
+All new messages are saved to the database and by default the system print the last massage save, if none, it gets a Laravel Inspire quote.
 Open two browser windows and see the message sent in the dashboard changing in real time the Home page message.

 ### The customization of the User Registration includes: